 Labeling clothes and personal items with initials or just first names is not sufficient as many campers share initials and have the same first name.
 Please remember that campers will misplace clothing and equipment.
 Labeling is vital to the success of returning items during laundry and when they are lost.
 You’d also be surprised how many campers bring identical items.

-Laundry is done once a week during Summer Camp and not at all during Quarter B-4.
+Laundry is done once a week during Summer Camp (three times during each term) and not at all during Quarter B-4.
 The quantities of clothing listed on our Packing List are sufficient to last a week.
 Please only send labeled washable clothing that can be done in large commercial washers and dryers.
 Remember, campers misplace clothing and equipment.
 Be sure that everything is labeled (either sewn, iron-on, Sharpie®, stamp, or sticker) with your camper’s full name.
 Since stickers often fall off in our laundry, we prefer Sharpie® or sewn labels.

 All medications sent to camp must be in original packaging with a prescription label for your camper.
 This includes over-the-counter medications that are taken daily and other non-prescribed medication – homeopathic or supplemental – such as dietary and herbal supplements (including, melatonin and lactase), essential oils, etc.